lukeredpath/betabuilder/README.md

 By far the easiest way to get your beta release into the hands of your testers is using the excellent [TestFlight service](http://testflightapp.com/), although at the time of writing it is still in private beta.
 You can use TestFlight to manage your beta testers and notify them of new releases instantly.

-TestFlight provides an upload API and betabuilder uses that to provide a 'testflight' upload strategy.
-This strategy requires two pieces of information: your API token and your team token:
+TestFlight provides an upload API and betabuilder uses that to provide a `:testflight` upload strategy.
+This strategy requires two pieces of information: your TestFlight API token and your team token:

     config.deploy_using(:testflight) do |tf|
       tf.api_token  = "YOUR_API_TOKEN"